What is Trauma?

-- The Office of Campus Ministry provides opportunities for students to meet one-on-one with a campus pastor.
+- The Office of Spiritual Life provides opportunities for students to meet one-on-one with a campus pastor.
 This team offers confidential space for students to receive spiritual support and guidance.
 Make an appointment or contact the office for more information at 626-815-3855 or at [email protected].

 - Refer students to the following Academic Success and Support Services:

 Where can I learn more about TIP and student mental health?

 - Access APU’s Mental Health Awareness Training for Faculty and Staff

 - SAMHSA’s Concept of Trauma and Guidance for a Trauma Informed Approach

 - 7 ways Professors can Help Students Thrive in Times of Trauma, by Dr. Mays Imad.

 - Trauma Informed Teaching & Learning video by Dr. Mays Imad

 - Examining the Intersections of Equity, Trauma-Informed Pedagogy, and Student Learning, video by Dr. Mays Imad

 - Trauma-Informed Practices for Postsecondary Education: A Guide